sirhair/calebspitch/readme.md

   3. **reboot**
   4. Install ruby.
 For  [windows](http://rubyinstaller.org/) or [OS X](https://www.ruby-lang.org/en/documentation/installation/#homebrew)
   5. **reboot**
-  6. Run these commands in your empty theme folder
+  6. Run these commands, one at a time, in your empty theme folder (note for mac users you probably need to add "sudo " to the beginning of each line)
+  *Note:* wait until they complete before doing the next line.

 ```
 git clone https://github.com/sirhair/calebspitch.git